Configure hunt objects — AR mode

 AR availability depends on the device

-When a device or browser does not support the AR handoff, participants can still open the in-page viewer, but they will not see the AR button.
+When a phone or browser does not support augmented reality, participants can still open the object as an on-screen 3D model, but they will not see the AR button.

 Configure the object